lifegoodbitamihka/notes/README.md

 1. Prioritize tasks: When you are working on a project, it is important to determine which tasks are the most critical and should be completed first.
 By prioritizing your tasks in this way, you can ensure that you focus on the important aspects of the project and not get sidetracked by less critical tasks.
 2. Plan ahead: By planning ahead for your projects, You can avoid last-minute panic and stress.
 Create a plan for each project that includes a timeline, list of tasks to complete, resources needed, etc. Then, stick to the plan as much as possible to ensure everything is completed on time.
 3. Stay organized: Keeping your workspace and code organized is crucial for efficiency and productivity.
 Use version control systems like Git to track your code changes, organize your files and folders, use code editors with built-in functionality like auto-completion and debugging tools.
 These features can save you time and make your coding experience more enjoyable.

+# 2023-12-06
+- Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

+This quote reminds us that while optimizing code for efficiency is important, it should not be done prematurely or without careful consideration.
+It's often better to write clear and maintainable code first, and then optimize only if necessary, based on profiling and performance measurements.